 FGX donations to AIEF more than double since 2015

-The Future Generation Investment Company (FGX) has donated $261,027 to the Australian Indigenous Education Foundation (AIEF), of a total $4.3 million donation to Australian charities for the 2018 financial year.
+The Australian Indigenous Education Foundation (AIEF), has once again been a substantial beneficiary of a total $4.3 million donation to Australian charities for the 2018 financial year by th e Future Generation Investment Company (FGX).

 AIEF was established to meet growing demand from Indigenous students and families for opportunities to attend leading schools and universities.
 This donation from FGX will fund scholarships for Indigenous students as well as going toward mentoring and career support to ensure students make a successful transition from school to further studies or employment.